 For more information about the department’s data sharing process, please visit:

 For information about which organisations the department has provided pupil information, (and for which project), please visit the following website: https://www.gov.uk/government/publications/national-pupil-database-requests-received

 Requesting access to your personal data

 Under data protection legislation, parents and pupils have the right to request access to information about them that we hold.
-To make a request for your personal information, or be given access to your child’s educational record, contact Mrs Ryder (Head Teacher), Mrs Clare (School Office Manager) or Mrs Alison Tennant ( Data Protection Officer).
+To make a request for your personal information, or be given access to your child’s educational record, contact Mrs Young (Headteacher), Mrs Clare (School Business Manager) or Mrs Alison Tennant ( Data Protection Officer).
 Contact details can be found below, on our school website, or by contacting our school office on 01744 678430.